Background pattern

 • Dizziness.

-• Changes in heart rhythm, palpitations.
+• Changes in heart rhythm, flushing.

-• Indigestion (dyspepsia), inflammation of the tongue.
+• Indigestion (dyspepsia), tongue inflammation.

 • Kidney problems.